arokettu/minecraft-query/README.md

 Minecraft Server Query
 ======================

-A PHP library rewritten from python [https://github.com/Dinnerbone/mcstatus](https://github.com/Dinnerbone/mcstatus)
+A PHP library for for checking the status of an enabled Minecraft server ported from python [https://github.com/Dinnerbone/mcstatus](https://github.com/Dinnerbone/mcstatus)

 Usage